Decoupling local classicality from classical explainability: A noncontextual model for bilocal classical theory and a locally-classical but contextual theory: Consistency checks proofs

 Unique deterministic effect in BCT for a system $n$ is given by

 Using the definition of the ontological model for effects in \eqref{effects}, one can verify that the ontological model preserves the unique deterministic effect on each system $n$, since

-where the final equality follows from the fact that the sum over all pure effects of system $n$ in the ontological model gives the unique deterministic effect, which eventually leads to the unique deterministic effect for the system $\tilde{\xi}(n)$.
-Since the ontological model is digram preserving, for an arbitrary deterministic transformation $t$ from system $n$ to $m$, i.e,
+where the penultimate equality follows from the fact that the sum over all pure effects of system $n$ in the ontological model gives the unique deterministic effect for system $n$.
+Since the ontological model is digram preserving, for an arbitrary deterministic transformation $t$ from system $n$ to $m$~\eqref{eq:normalisation}, i.e.,

 Applying the ontological model to both sides, and using diagram preservation along with the uniqueness of the deterministic effect, implies that the corresponding transformation in the ontological model is also deterministic, i.e.,